 Motherhood took my life away in regard to the fact that I always took care of “us”.
 I planned our dates, our trips, our family’s Christmas gifts, our lives.
 I loved doing those things but after having kids I was now aware of all the things I did to sustain many relationships in my life.
 It wasn’t just my relationship with Stephen.
 I no longer had the patience to allow people to hurt me many times before I’d had enough.

 You see, I’m kind of a one-strike you’re out kinda girl.
 Match my effort or kick rocks.
 Sometimes you have to meet people where they are and sometimes you have to leave them there.
 I no longer wanted to ask for what I wanted – I don’t do that to people.
 I wanted to be treated the way I treat people.
 I wanted to be taken care of the way I take care of people.

 I’m the person that always offers to help and I ask how.
 If I have to ask you to do something that I automatically do for you, I can’t deal and I bounce.
 I don’t like the feeling of relationships having to be forced.
 Either it flows or you gotta go.
-We can manage to make mistakes by talking about them but if I’m the one initiating all of the difficult conversations I check out.
+We can manage to make mistakes and talk about them but if I’m the one initiating all of the difficult conversations I check out.
 The effort isn’t being met.

 For the first time in my life, I learned that it was OK to be selfish like this.
 You really have to love yourself and take care of yourself.
 You have to look to yourself for approval.
 I only compete with myself.
 I want to be better tomorrow than I was today.

 This shift in our lives in addition to my mother passing away made it really tough for me to learn how to deal with disappointment.
 I was no longer tolerating the BS that people tried to serve on a silver platter for not giving their best.
 While Stephen is a nice guy, he made choices that disappointed me and really broke my trust in him and in our ability to stand the test of time.